WEIRD Food around the world | 35 World Travelers reveal the strangest food they’ve ever eaten

-Although frog legs are common in French cuisine, it is a delicacy in many parts of the world not limited to Thailand, China, the Caribbean, Indonesia, and sporadically throughout Europe.
+Although frog legs are common in French cuisine, it is a delicacy in many parts of the world not limited to Thailand, China, the Caribbean, Indonesia, and sporadically throughout Europe and the United States.
 Frogs are raised commercially in certain countries, such as Vietnam.
 It is said to be rich in protein, omega-3 fatty acids, vitamin A and potassium.

 What do frog legs taste like?

 Doesn’t everything taste like chicken?!
 Resembling tiny, skinny and elongated poultry legs, frog legs are most often served grilled, boiled, or fried.
 The taste and flavour can be described as a weird mix between chicken and fish with a texture that is similar to chicken wings.

 Traditionally frog legs are served sautéed in garlic butter sauce as an appetizer and entrée.
 It can also be grilled or deep fried.
 As a cold-blooded animal, the heat or salt from cooking can cause the fresh frog legs to twitch.